In Conversation with Dane Erickson, Leslie Lai, and Ryan Eller

-We sat down with Dane Erickson, Leslie Lai, and Ryan Eller, senior members of the Coeuraj USA team, to unpack one of the most challenging issues affecting the United States today: a diminishing lack of trust across people, groups, and institutions.
+We sat down with Coeuraj team members to unpack one of the most challenging issues affecting the United States today: a diminishing lack of trust across people, groups, and institutions.

 Hi, folks, thanks for sitting down with us.
 To start, what is the state of trust in the United States today?

 Dane Erickson: By almost every indicator, trust is at an all-time low in the United States.
 Whether it be in governments, institutions, or even our own neighbors, we’re seeing significantly lower trust levels than we did in previous eras.

 But ironically, in the material sense, the world is better off now than ever before, in terms of life expectancy, literacy, and economic prosperity.
 There’s a paradox in the United States, in that, while we are measurably healthier and wealthier compared to past generations, inequality is growing and we’re less connected to one another.
 As a result, we’re less trusting of each other and the systems around us.

 What complicates this are the national mythologies that have historically bound us together—all societies are bound by myth and ours is no different.
 But to state the obvious, there are deep fault lines between these myths and our realities.
 To move forward, we need to acknowledge these faults and remagine America’s narrative, in a way that is rooted in our country’s original vision but also reflective of a better future.